MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 ### Development Packs

 Along with the 3 pack folders, there are also Development version of those folders.
-Development packs are backs that are updated everytime Minecraft is launched, allowing Creators to quickly load and test changes they have made to their packs.
+Development packs are packs that are updated every time Minecraft is launched, allowing Creators to quickly load and test changes they have made to their packs.

 ### minecraftWorlds